 As a working breed and one of the most athletic dog breeds in the world, huskies need daily exercise.

 They thrive when they are kept in cold areas, they hate the heat and cannot really handle it unless they have access to a pool, and an air-conditioned area to sleep in.
 They are 20 to 23.5 inches tall at their shoulder with a wide variety of different coat colors, including black and pure white.

-Anyone who is familiar with boxers, understand just how freakishly athletic they are, especially when judged by their jumping ability.
-There are numerous clips on video sharing and social media sites of boxers jumping up and down, sometimes reaching the height of an average human.
+Anyone who is familiar with boxers understands just how freakishly athletic they are, especially when judged by their jumping ability.
+There are numerous clips on video-sharing and social media sites of boxers jumping up and down, sometimes reaching the height of an average human.

 They are incredibly affectionate, especially towards children, whom they are willing to guard with their life.
 Curious dogs by nature, they are not necessarily ideal for guarding property.
 They will investigate before signaling their master.

 They are 21.5 to 24 inches tall at their shoulders and weigh between 55 and 70 pounds.
 They are very muscular dogs with a short coat that doesn’t require too much grooming.
 They are either fawn or brindle-colored.

 Border Collies are medium-sized dogs with an average weight of between 27 and 42 pounds.
 Their athletic traits are all over the board, ticking all the boxes.
 They are agile, quick, and fast, and can jump over one’s head with ease.

 This is the main reason why they are the favorite breed for agility enthusiasts, and one of the most athletic dogs in general.
 There is nothing quite like watching a Border Collie soaring through the sky after a ridiculous jump.

 That athletic ability and enthusiasm are typical for them throughout the day.
 They are just as energetic in their home as they are on the agility field.
 As far as coat colors go, they feature all typical color combinations.